strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.1 =
+* BUG: Fixed css declaration that was affecting elements outside of the pmpro_member_directory div/table
+* ENHANCEMENT: Added ability to load the theme's (child or parent) custom pmpro-member-directory.css in place of default

 = .3 =
 * FEATURE: Added [pmpro_member_profile] shortcode
 * ENHANCEMENT: Added additional attributes to the [pmpro_member_directory]